Zaid-Ajaj/the-elmish-book/chapters/audience.md

 # Audience

-Naturally, the book is primarily aimed at F# developers who wish to use their existing knowledge to build frontend apps.
-No prior experience is assumed concerning frontend developement as I will to try to explain the concepts needed from scratch.
+Naturally, the book is aimed at F# developers who wish to use their existing knowledge to build frontend apps.
+No prior experience is assumed concerning frontend developement as I will to try to explain the concepts needed from the very scratch.

 That said, anyone who is familiar with the syntax of the ML family of languages like [OCaml](https://ocaml.org/ ) or [Reason](https://github.com/facebook/reason) should have no trouble following along with the book.